Riemannian metrics for neural networks I: feedforward networks

 The \emph{unitwise natural gradient} is a scaled-down version of Amari's natural gradient \cite{Amari98} in which the blocks of incoming parameters to each unit are treated independently, thus dealing, at each unit, with a square matrix indexed by the incoming parameters to this unit.
-This method has been proposed as far back as \cite{Kur94} to train neural networks; however the presentation in \cite{Kur94} is limited to networks with only one hidden layer, because it relies on an explicit symbolic computation of entries of the Fisher matrix.
+This has been proposed as far back as \cite{Kur94} to train neural networks; however the algorithm in \cite{Kur94} is limited to networks with only one hidden layer, because it relies on an explicit symbolic computation of entries of the Fisher matrix.
 Here Proposition~\ref{prop:fishisfish} allows for an efficient computation of the \emph{exact} Fisher information matrix in arbitrary neural networks, by doing $n\out$ distinct backpropagations for each sample in the dataset.
-As a result, the unitwise natural gradient is adapted to situations where both the connectivity of the network and the output layer are reasonably small.
+As a result, the unitwise natural gradient is adapted to situations where both the connectivity of the network and the output layer are reasonably small: the algorithmic cost of processing each data sample is $O(nd^2+ndn\out)$.

-The \emph{backpropagated metric gradient} is not altogether new either: it can be described as a blockwise quasi-Hessian method in which several approximations (Gauss--Newton and neglecting cross-unit terms) are used.
+The \emph{backpropagated metric gradient} can be described as a blockwise quasi-Newton method in which several approximations (Gauss--Newton and neglecting cross-unit terms) are used.
 However, we describe it in an intrinsic way: it stems from a well-defined \emph{backpropagated metric} on parameter space, in which no approximations are involved.
-Invariance properties follow immediately from this viewpoint.
-It is adapted to networks with reasonably small connectivity but output layers of arbitrary size.
+Invariance properties follow from this viewpoint.
+It is adapted to networks with reasonably small connectivity but output layers of arbitrary size: the cost of processing a data sample is $O(nd^2)$.

-The \emph{quasi-diagonal natural gradient} and \emph{quasi-diagonal backpropagated metric gradient} apply a quasi-diagonal reduction to these two algorithms, which removes the quadratic dependency on connectivity at each unit.
+The \emph{quasi-diagonal natural gradient} and \emph{quasi-diagonal backpropagated metric gradient} apply a ``quasi-diagonal reduction'' to these two algorithms, which removes the quadratic dependency on connectivity at each unit.
 This is done in a specific way to keep some (but not all) of the invariance properties, such as insensitivity to using sigmoid or $1.7159\tanh(2x/3)$.
-The quasi-diagonal natural gradient still requires that the output layer is not too large, whereas the quasi-diagonal backpropagated metric gradient has the same complexity as ordinary backpropagation up to a constant factor.
-The quasi-diagonal natural gradient and quasi-diagonal backpropagated metric gradient have not been described before, to the best of our knowledge.
+The quasi-diagonal natural gradient still requires that the output layer is not too large, with a cost of $O(ndn\out)$ per data sample, whereas the quasi-diagonal backpropagated metric gradient has the same $O(nd)$ complexity as ordinary backpropagation.
+These quasi-diagonal methods have not been described before, to the best of our knowledge.